fleek-platform/website/src/content/docs/Fleek_Functions/Edge SGX/index.md

 :::warn
 The Fleek Edge SGX service is still in alpha and not recommended for production use.
 Currently, only Rust-based WASM modules are officially supported through the [sgxkit](https://github.com/fleek-network/lightning/tree/main/lib/sgxkit) runtime library; custom bindings are required to support additional languages.

+You can only access Fleek Edge SGX via the Fleek CLI.
 :::

 ## What is Fleek Edge SGX?